ja-pavi/pandas-python-quantitative-analysis/README.md

 First we will begin by calculating the daily percentage change.
 Daily percentage change is defined by the following formula:

 $ r_t = \frac{p_t}{p_{t-1}} -1$

-This defines r_t (return at time t) as equal to the price at time t divided by the price at time t-1 (the previous day) minus 1.
-Basically this just informs you of your percent gain (or loss) if you bought the stock on day and then sold it the next day.
-While this isn't necessarily helpful for attempting to predict future values of the stock, its very helpful in analyzing the volatility of the stock.
-If daily returns have a wide distribution, the stock is more volatile from one day to the next.
-Let's calculate the percent returns and then plot them with a histogram, and decide which stock is the most stable!

 ```python